Tsarpf/procgen/README.md

 cmake ..
 ```

-And enable C++17 features in your compiler.
-They're only used for structured bindings right now so easy to remove as well.
+Uses structured bindings so you need C++17.

 ## Licensing
 Assume everything written by me so far is WTFPL or whatever.